Who or what could be held responsible for the fifty-two fatalities on 7/7? (MV History Resource 4.4 Presentation Slide

 Based on previous sessions, how much have students gleaned about who or what was held responsible?
 Try to draw out their thinking here by redirecting them to previous work or encourage speculation.

 - Were the four bombers responsible?
 (Remember Dr Buckman who described them simply as murderers, regardless of their motivation.)

 - Were the emergency services held responsible (for being too slow)?& Was MI5 responsible for not preventing 7/7 in the first place?
 It is unlikely that they will have picked up criticisms of MI5 from previous sessions.
 The main criticism related to the poor quality of a photograph used by MI5 which may have prevented identification of one of the bombers by an informant.
-The BBC link on Slide 3 enables you to show exactly the problem with the photo.
+The Guardian link on Slide 4 enables you to show exactly the problem with the photo.
 Scroll to the bottom of the webpage and you can look at the original and then the cropped version of the same photograph.

 - Anyone else?

 Phase 1: The Inquest

 Hand out copies of MV History Resource 4.1 Coroner's verdict.
 What did Lady Justice Hallett conclude about who should be held responsible?
 (Unlawful killings by terrorist action.
 The evidence didn’t justify the conclusion that any failings of any organisation or individual caused or contributed to the deaths.)

 Hand out copies of MV History Resource 4.2 Families' recommendations, made prior to the Inquest.
 In groups of three, each student reads one section of the recommendations.

 Hand out MV History Resource 4.3 Coroner's recommendations made at the Inquest.
 How far do they cover similar ground to the recommendations put forward by the families?
-(This is really a way to motivate students to read them carefully).
+MV History Resource 4.0 Recommendation comparison summarises the recommendations made by the Coroner and the families and asks students to compare them with a linking exercise.

 Establish that all the recommendations made by the Coroner at the inquest were accepted in full.